Autotaxin: As a drug target

-Various small molecule inhibitors of autotaxin have been developed for clinical applications.
-A specific inhibitor against idiopathic pulmonary fibrosis showed promising results in a phase II trial that ended in May 2018.
-A DNA aptamer inhibitor of Autotaxin has also been described.
+Autotaxin contains a tripartite binding site composed of a zinc-dependent catalytic center, a hydrophilic groove, and a hydrophobic pocket.
+Based on how inhibitors interact with this site, ATX inhibitors can be classified into six types: Type I compounds occupy the orthosteric site, mimicking the LPC substrate binding; Type II inhibitors bind solely to the hydrophobic pocket, blocking LPC accommodation; Type III inhibitors occupy the allosteric regulatory tunnel, modulating ATX activity non-competitively; Type IV compounds occupy both the binding pocket and the tunnel without contacting the catalytic site; Type V inhibitors occupy the allosteric tunnel and the orthosteric site; and Type VI compounds engage all three regions—the orthosteric site, allosteric tunnel, and hydrophobic pocket.

-Recently, it has been shown that THC is also a partial autotaxin inhibitor, with an apparent IC50 of 407 ± 67 nM for the ATX-gamma isoform.
+A type IV inhibitor, Ziritaxestat (GLPG1690), against idiopathic pulmonary fibrosis showed promising results in a phase II trial that ended in May 2018.
+It has been shown that THC is also a partial autotaxin inhibitor, with an apparent IC50 of 407 ± 67 nM for the ATX-gamma isoform.
 THC was also co-crystallized with autotaxin, deciphering the binding interface of the complex.
 These results might explain some of the effects of THC on inflammation and neurological diseases, since autotaxin is responsible of LPA generation, a key lipid mediator involved in numerous diseases and physiological processes.
 However, clinical trials need to be performed in order to assess the importance of ATX inhibition by THC during medicinal cannabis consumption.
 Development of cannabinoid inspired autotaxin inhibitors could also be an option in the future.
+A DNA aptamer inhibitor of Autotaxin has also been described.